-Geographic scope Staff categories Maximum percentage Netherlands (NL) Staff working mainly in NL and solely remunerated on the basis of the collective labour agreement (CLA) 20% Netherlands Staff working mainly in NL who are not (solely) remunerated on the basis of the CLA 20% average 100% individual 2 EEA Staff working mainly in the European Economic Area (EEA) and outside NL 100% Non-EEA Staff working mainly outside the EEA 100% which may be increased to 200% subject to shareholder approval 3
+Geographic scope Staff categories Maximum percentage Netherlands (NL) Staff working mainly in NL and solely remunerated on the basis of the collective labour agreement (CLA) 20% Netherlands Staff working mainly in NL who are not (solely) remunerated on the basis of the CLA 20% average 100% individual 3 EEA Staff working mainly in the European Economic Area (EEA) and outside NL 100% Non-EEA Staff working mainly outside the EEA 100% which may be increased to 200% subject to shareholder approval 4

-2 Within ING this exemption is only used for a limited group of employees (i.e. employees meeting one or more of the following criteria: (i) very specific and unusual circumstances, (ii) exceptional talent, (iii) a unique job function.
+3 Within ING this exemption is only used for a limited group of employees (i.e. employees meeting one or more of the following criteria:(i) very specific and unusual circumstances, (ii) exceptional talent, (iii) a unique job function.

-3 In 2021, the Annual General Meeting voted in favour of continuing to increase the variable remuneration percentages to 200% for performance years 2022 to 2026 for no more than 1% of ING staff globally.
-Related to 2022, 8 employees received variable remuneration exceeding 100%.
+4 In 2021, the Annual General Meeting voted in favour of continuing to increase the variable remuneration percent for performance years 2022 to 2026 for no more than 1 percent of ING staff globally.
+Related to 2023, 16 Identified Staff received variable remuneration exceeding 100 percent.